-RELI 370.
+BIBL 370.
 INDEPENDENT RESEARCH.
-An opportunity to conduct supervised research in religion.
+An opportunity to conduct supervised research in Biblical and Theological Studies.
 Junior standing, permission of the department chair, and a faculty sponsor are required.

-RELI 390.
-ADVANCED STUDIES IN RELIGION.
-The subject matter for this course will vary each semester to allow for the introduction of new courses in the field of religion.
-The aim of such courses is in-depth study of some specific facet of religion with particular emphasis on the relationship of religion and contemporary life.
+BIBL 390.
+ADVANCED STUDIES IN BIBLICAL AND THEOLOGICAL STUDIES.

+The subject matter for this course will vary each semester to allow for the introduction of new courses in the field of biblical or theological studies.
+The aim of such courses is indepth study of some specific facet of biblical or theological studies with particular emphasis on the relationship of biblical studies or theology and contemporary life.
+Three hours.

-- RELI 450.
-CHRIST AND THE MEDIA.
-This course provides an historical survey and a Biblical-Theistic interaction with how human media shape the social environment and structure human thought.
-Taught as a seminar, students read and discuss Plato, Ong, Postman, McLuhan, and others who have contributed to understanding of orality, literacy, image, and electronic media.
-Three hours. - RELI 460.
+BIBL 460.
 INDEPENDENT STUDY.
-An opportunity for junior and senior students with previous background in religion to do intensive independent study of specialized topics.
-Prerequisites: Twelve hours of religion coursework, permission of the department chair, and a faculty sponsor.
+An opportunity for junior and senior students with previous background in Biblical and Theological Studies to do intensive independent study of specialized topics.
+Prerequisites: Twelve hours of Biblical and Theological Studies coursework, permission of the department chair, and a faculty sponsor.

-One, two or three hours. - RELI 470.
+- BIBL 470.
 INDEPENDENT RESEARCH.
-An opportunity to conduct supervised research in religion.
+An opportunity to conduct supervised research in Biblical and Theological Studies.
 Senior standing, permission of the department chair, and a faculty sponsor are required.

-One, two or three hours. - RELI 480.
-INTERNSHIP IN RELIGION.
+One, two or three hours. - BIBL 480.
+INTERNSHIP IN BIBLICAL AND THEOLOGICAL STUDIES.
 This course offers practical experience appropriate for the Christian Ministries auxiliary field.
 Prerequisites: Consent of the department chair.